News / Analysis

 The UK’s FCA said it was launching new probes into the matter, originally exposed by BuzzFeed.
 Microsoft is up 1.07% after announcing a planned $7.5 bn acquisition of video games producer ZeniMax to up its ante agai9nst Sony’s new PlayStation.

-Meanwhile, following yesterday’s conflicting announcements from ByteDance and Oracle regarding their post-TikTok sales shared ownership structures, China’s Global Times overnight reported that Beijing is unlikely to approve the deal due to the presence of only one Chinese national on the new board plus the presence of a US-approved “national Security Director” for the company.
+Meanwhile, following yesterday’s conflicting announcements from ByteDance and Oracle regarding their post-TikTok sales shared ownership structures, China’s Global Times overnight reported that Beijing is unlikely to approve the deal due to the presence of only one Chinese national on the new board plus the presence of a US-approved “national A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives.
+Director” for the company.

 Today, expect earnings reports from UK retailer Kingfisher and the US’s Autozone car parts chain, dividends from United Health and Blackrock Investments, and a shareholders meeting for Tesla.